allenea/PyDatPicture/README.md

         pictures that were taken at places you may not have visisted before.
-Maybe you downloaded a picture off the internet or a friend sent you a picture from their trip to someplace you have not been.
+Maybe you downloaded a picture off the internet or a friend sent you a picture from their trip to some place you have never been.
 If this happens, the address is shown and then the CONSOLE ALLOWS YOU TO DECIDE IF THE PICTURE'S LOCATION SHOULD BE INCLUDED IN THE FINAL OUTPUT.
 This can be